pedroth/jsLib/README.md

 # jsLib

-Js Library Template with webpack
+Js library template with webpack and jest